Koszul Duality in Higher Topoi: Koszul Duality in Higher Topoi for Comodules and Modules

 \begin{proof} The proof proceeds identically to that of Lemma \ref{lemma: gengrothconstruction} except that we must apply \cite[Propositions 6.4.4.6, 6.4.4.7]{htt} to \cite[Theorem 6.4.4.5 (3)]{htt}, instead of \cite[Proposition 6.1.3.10]{htt} to \cite[Theorem 6.1.3.9]{htt}.
 It is helpful to notice that, in the application of \cite[Theorem 6.4.4.5]{htt} here, every diagram indexed by a connected $(n-1)$-groupoid (which is just a certain kind of $\infty$-groupoid) consists of $(-2)$-truncated morphisms, i.e.~equivalences, because every morphism in an $\infty$-groupoid is an equivalence and there is an equivalence between every vertex of a connected $\infty$-groupoid. \end{proof}

-\begin{rem} The above lemmas may be thought of as a generalized straightening and unstraightening, or the Grothendieck construction and its inverse, for $n$-topoi for $0\leq n\leq\infty$. \end{rem}

-\begin{rem} In \cite[Theorem 3.4.20]{schreiberdifferentialcoh}, Schreiber describes a special case of our Lemma \ref{lemma: gengrothconstruction} which only holds for $\infty$-topoi with the additional (and somewhat strong) property of having an \emph{$\infty$-connected site of definition}.
+\begin{rem} The above lemmas may be thought of as a generalized straightening and unstraightening, or the Grothendieck construction and its inverse, for $n$-topoi for $0\leq n\leq\infty$.
+In \cite[Theorem 3.4.20]{schreiberdifferentialcoh}, Schreiber describes a special case of our Lemma \ref{lemma: gengrothconstruction} which only holds for $\infty$-topoi with the additional (and somewhat strong) property of having an \emph{$\infty$-connected site of definition}.
 The reader is referred to the above citation for definitions and further results on such $\infty$-topoi. \end{rem}